AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

      -  Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory, making it a Turing-complete system

 - What is the halting problem:
+    - In Turing-complete system, it's impossible to determine in advance whether a given pr